LSU–Mississippi State football rivalry

 The LSU–Mississippi State football rivalry, sometimes informally known as Cowbells vs. Cajuns, is an American college football rivalry between the LSU Tigers and Mississippi State Bulldogs.
 Both universities are founding members of the Southeastern Conference (SEC).
 With a total of 117 meetings, this rivalry is LSU's longest and Mississippi State's second-longest behind the Egg Bowl (vs. Ole Miss).
 The first meeting was in 1896 with LSU leading the series overall with a record of 75–36–3.

 History

-From 1923 to 1930, every game was played in the state of Mississippi, and LSU hosted every game from 1934 to 1957, and only four games in the series were played outside of Baton Rouge from 1934 to 1973 in order for State to realize a larger gate by playing at Tiger Stadium, which had a much larger capacity than the Bulldogs' home fields in Starkville and Jackson.
+From 1923 to 1930, every game was played in the state of Mississippi.
+LSU hosted every game from 1934 to 1957, and only four games in the series were played outside of Baton Rouge from 1934 to 1973 in order for State to realize a larger gate by playing at Tiger Stadium, which had a much larger capacity than the Bulldogs' home fields in Starkville and Jackson (from 1953-71, Tiger Stadium was the SEC's largest facility).

-Due to SEC expansion, the schools will not play each other in 2024 and 2025, the first break in the series since 1943, when the Maroons did not field a team during World War II.
+Due to SEC expansion, the schools did not play in 2024 and 2025, the first break in the series since 1943, when the Maroons did not field a team during World War II.
 The 2024 season marked the first time since 1925 the schools did not meet in a season in which both fielded a team.

+LSU and Mississippi State were not selected as yearly opponents for 2026-29 under the SEC's nine-game conference schedule format.
+The series will be played in 2026 at Baton Rouge and 2028 at Starkville.